 Where should I go?

-We have most appointments at the London Bridge Hospital, with braches at Shirley Oaks Hospital and the Parklangley club.
+All appointments are at the HCA London Bridge Hospital outpatient department in the SHARD.
 You may wish to consult your insurance company to insure that they cover the location of your choice.

 How long will my appointment be?

 We allow ample time for both new and follow up appointments.
 The actual length of a consultation will vary according to the complexity of each individual case.
 Should further investigations be necessary a later appointment will be arranged.

 If you are paying for your own treatment, then a referral is not necessary although in general it is preferred.
 The majority of insurers will require a GP or physiotherapists referral before authorising a consultation, investigations or any treatment.